SAKEverse/sake-plan/README.md

 2) Clone or download [sake-plan](https://github.com/SAKEverse/sake-plan) repository.
 3) Run *SAKE Plan.lnk* file in the sake-plan repository.
 First run will install the app which will take several minutes.

+## Considerations

 -> Currently only works with Windows OS.

+-> Labchart files should contain only one block (otherwise the longest block will be selected)